 - Send your student care packages including things that will remind them of home.
 Items might include local newspaper articles, favourite treats, photos, etc. Everyday items, like shampoo, gum, soap, cough drops, toothbrushes or simply a new magazine are always a hit.

 - Encourage your student to become involved in Residence and community life.
-Residence Orientation is a great start.
+Residence Week of Welcome is a great start.

 - Be a coach, rather than a rescuer.
 Encourage your student to use the resources available at SFU.
 Learn what the academic and personal support services are and help point them in the right direction if they have questions or concerns.

-- Attend Parent Orientation on Residence Orientation Move-in Day (fall term only).
+- Attend the Family and Friends Information Session on Residence Orientation Move-in Day (fall term only).
 You’ll meet members of Residence and Housing’s administration, other parents of students new to Residence, and the volunteers and staff who are here to support your student.
 Participate in a Residence tour and a coffee break while your student unpacks their room.
 It's free for you to attend.